Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Experiments

-\textbf{Ablation Study on Visual Token Compression for Training Efficiency.} We use InternVL3-VTC-2B and the vanilla InternVL3-2B as backbones to investigate the impact of with and without a token compression module on training efficiency.
-Both models are trained with contrastive learning on the 16M dataset used during the stage 2 warm-up phase.
-During training, the batch size is increased to the maximum allowed by GPU memory to ensure sufficient training of the model.
-All other training hyperparameters are kept identical between the two models except for batch size.
-The experimental results are shown in~\cref{tab:vtc}.
+\textbf{Ablation Study on Visual Token Compression for Training Efficiency.} We use InternVL3-VTC-2B and the vanilla InternVL3-2B as backbones to investigate the impact of using vs. not using a token compression module on training efficiency.
+Both models are trained with contrastive learning on the 16M dataset used during the stage 2 warm-up phase on 48$\times$NVIDIA A800 (80GB) GPUs.
+During training, the global batch size of the vanilla InternVL3-2B was set to a maximum of 3,456 to ensure sufficient training of the model.
+To keep the settings aligned, the global batch size of InternVL3-VTC-2B was also set to 3,456.
+All other training hyperparameters are kept identical.
+The experimental results are shown in~\cref{tab:vtc_train_efficiency}.
 We observe that, with almost no degradation in model performance, the proposed visual token compression method can significantly improve training efficiency.
-For example, for a 2B-scale model, the training time for 2 epochs is reduced from approximately 53 hours to 23 hours.
-In addition, visual token compression substantially reduces GPU memory consumption, enabling the model to support larger training batch sizes, which is particularly beneficial for contrastive learning methods that rely on in-batch negatives.
+For example, for the 2B-scale models, the training time for 2 epochs is reduced from approximately 53 hours to 25 hours.

-\textbf{Ablation Study on LoRA Rank.} \cref{tab:lora_rank} presents the ablation results of LoRA rank.
-We conducted experiments using Magic-MM-Embedding-2B during the stage 2 contrastive learning warm-up phase.
-We set the LoRA rank to 8, 16, and 32 for the experiments.
-We found that when the LoRA rank is set to 16, the average metrics on MMEB and VisDoc are optimal.
-Further increasing the LoRA rank leads to a decline in overall performance.
-Therefore, in all training of the embedder, the LoRA rank is set to 16.